 The M.L.S. degree program enhances the ability of professionals to work with lawyers and legal issues, to gain a deeper knowledge of a particular legal field, and to understand laws and regulations.
 Students can choose to concentrate in the fields of Compliance and Corporate Responsibility, Criminal Justice, Employment and Human Resources, or Intellectual Property.
 Alternatively, students may choose a General U.S. Law option, which allows students to design a course of study that best suits their interests and needs.

 M.L.S. degree recipients will be able to distinguish themselves in their chosen profession based on the specialized knowledge they have gained regarding the role of the law across industries and in particular disciplines.

 Individuals who work regularly with lawyers or with laws and regulations including, but not limited to:

-In short any individual who wants to enhance their professional value with a graduate degree or redirect their career could benefit from the Master of Legal Studies program at CUA Law.
+In short, individuals who want to enhance their professional value with a graduate degree or redirect their career could benefit from the Master of Legal Studies program at CUA Law.

 Catholic University’s M.L.S. degree is designed for part-time students and generally offers classes at times that accommodate the schedules of those who work full time.
 During the first semester, candidates for the M.L.S. degree will take a class that introduces students to the American legal system and legal methods with other M.L.S. candidates.
 In addition, each M.L.S. candidate will complete a final project under the supervision of a faculty member.
 If students follow the suggested curriculum, all degree requirements for the M.L.S. can be completed within three or four semesters.
 However, candidates have up to four years to complete the degree requirements if candidates choose to take fewer classes each semester.